For details about how I compiled the list and to view numbers 185 – 161, scroll to the bottom of the page.

-Plenty of songs here that are good but just rather ordinary by Queen standards.
+Plenty of material here that is good but just rather ordinary by Queen’s exceptional standards.
 Another couple of singles feature, as do some of the better non-album, b-side tracks.
-Only the first album, Queen, and A Day At The Races have yet to feature on the list.
+Only the first album and A Day At The Races have yet to feature anywhere on the list so far.

 160. Dreamer’s Ball (May), Jazz, 1978